Efficiently scale the building of new threat models across the full production portfolio

 Threat Model Templates – Reusability and Efficiency

-Threat model templates enable architects, developers and security analysts take these commonly used threat models and save them as templates.
+Threat model templates enable architects, developers, and security analysts to take commonly used threat models and save them as templates.
 They can then be reused, in some cases with minor adaptations, as a foundation for creating new threat models.
-Leveraging pre-defined templates introduces efficiencies into the threat modeling process and reduces the time and effort required to build threat models.
+Leveraging pre-defined templates introduces efficiencies into the threat modeling process and reduces the time and effort required to build new threat models.
 The templates can be used to enforce pre-defined architecture and specifications for hardened components.